Take action to help vultures:

 Shop: The Vulture Conservancy is self-funded by Foxfeather and her business Foxloft Studios – purchases there directly support our work.

-Needed Item Donations if you’re local to South-Eastern Minnesota:
+If you’re local to South-Eastern Minnesota:

 - Paper Towels (we go through so, so many paper towels)